Lutheran Theological Seminary (Hong Kong): History

 At the end of 1948, due to the turbulent situation in mainland China, the seminary relocated south to Hong Kong.
 41 students resumed classes in Tao Fung Shan Christian Centre.

 In 1954, the Evangelical Lutheran Church of Hong Kong was established, overseeing a total of 15 churches.

 In 1955, the school bought lands in Pak Tin village, Shatin and built a permanent campus there.

 In 1963, the seminary became the theological education institution of the Evangelical Lutheran Church of Hong Kong.

 In 1971, the first Chinese President of the Lutheran Theological Seminary, Dr. Andrew Hsiao, was appointed.

 In 1977, a united Lutheran theological seminary was established by the Evangelical Lutheran Church of Hong Kong, the Hong Kong Synod of the Chinese Rhenish Church, the Evangelical Tsung Tsin Mission of Hong Kong and the Evangelical Lutheran Church of Taiwan.
 The Chinese name of the Seminary was renamed as "信義宗神學院".
 Its inaugural opening ceremony was held on September 3.

 In 1987, seven acres of land located at Tao Fung Shan was donated to the seminary by the Christian Mission to the Buddhists, for building a new campus.

 In late 1992, the Lutheran Theological Seminary relocated to the new campus on the summit of Tao Fung Shan.
 The dedication ceremony was held on 29 November.

+In 2006, Lutheran Theological Seminary received accreditation from the Asia Theological Association.

+By 2008, the school had over 300 students, over 20 teachers, and a library with over 80,000 books, the largest collection among the Chinese seminaries in the world.